louissiu198/krunker-booster/README.md

 This research analyzes the security architecture, encryption methodologies, CAPTCHA implementations, and server-side regulations of the Krunker platform (covering both in-game and social components).
 The objective is to understand potential security implications from a defensive perspective.

 ### Intent
-Recent spamming (yesterday) has affected my gaming personally and thats just my little suggestion or contribution on krunker to stop these behaviors from keep happening to the vibrant 2026 krunker, it should have a new fresh start that is free from botter/hacker/cheater/people who abuses
+Recent spamming (yesterday) has affected my gaming personally and this is my small contribution to help stop these behaviors from continuing.
+The vibrant Krunker community in 2026 deserves a fresh start—one that is free from botters, hackers, cheaters, and those who abuse the system.

 ---